enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

     :ref:`mlab-changing-objects-interactively`.
 It is often
     impossible to choose the best parameters for a visualization before hand.
 Colors, contour values, colormap, view angle, etc... should be chosen interactively.
-If reproducibility is required, the chosen values can be added in the original script.
+If reproducibiles are required, the chosen values can be added in the original script.

     Moreover, the `mlab` functions expose only a small fraction of the